 Whilst in Medina, we also explored historical sites such as Mount Uhud, Masjid Al-Qiblatain and Jannat Al-Baqi.
 Each site holds stories of the Prophet’s ﷺ heroic struggles to convey the message of Islam along with other historical tales.
 To be on the same land, in the same place as our beloved Prophet is a truly enlightening spiritual experience.
 I can only hope and pray that all my Muslim followers and friends experience what I have because it is like no other.

 I want to thank my wonderful grandparents and my parents for making this trip possible.
 Their determination for us all to experience this and so early in my life has had an immeasurable impact on me and I’m grateful beyond words that they’ve given me this gift.
 Inshallah my prayers for them were heard.

 On a final note, I want to thank Allah for allowing me to experience this trip and everything He has to offer us.
 Coming back from Makkah and Medina, I spent the following weeks incredibly sick with my ongoing health conditions amidst new bugs I’d picked up along the way.
 Allah (SWT) looked out for me whilst I was in Makkah and Medina, blessing me with perfectly good health and no pain.
-Although these past few weeks have been the most challenging yet, I’ve embraced the peace He’s bestowed on me; every time I feel scared, nervous or in pain, my soul goes back to Makkah and I remember His plan for me is still in motion – I just have to wait the worse of it out.
-When I needed it the most, He gave me strength to go on, to fight my body.
+Although these past few weeks have been the most challenging yet, I’ve embraced the peace He’s bestowed on me; every time I feel scared, nervous or in pain, my soul goes back to Makkah and I remember His plan for me is still in motion – I just have to ride through the worst of it.
+When I needed it the most, He gave me the strength to go on, to fight my body.
 Whenever life gets tough, or there are obstacles in the road, I can now embrace the peace my soul has finally found.